jrm51c/Store-Front/README.md

 Amazon-like storefront that accepts orders from customers and depletes stock from the store's inventory.

 # Customer Role
+* type 'node bamazonCustomer.js' in a terminal window to run the customer application
 * Running the bamazonCustomer application will first display all the products contained in the products table
 * Customer will be prompted with 2 messages:
 * The first message asks customer to enter the ID of the product they would like to buy